ibexa/documentation-developer/docs/api/rest_api_usage.md

 ## Headers
 https://doc.ibexa.co/en/latest/api/rest_api_guide/#other-headers

+There are mainly four headers to specify a REST request:
-TODO: Intro listing the main headers: `Accept` describing the response type and format, `Content-Type` describing the payload type and format, `X-Siteaccess` specifying the target SiteAccess, `X-HTTP-Method-Override` allowing to pass a method while using `POST` method as previously seen
+- `Accept` describing the response type and format;
+- `Content-Type` describing the payload type and format;
+- `X-Siteaccess` specifying the target SiteAccess;
+- `X-HTTP-Method-Override` allowing to pass a method while using `POST` method as previously seen in [HTTP methods](http-methods).

+Few other headers related to authentication methods can be found in [REST API authentication](rest_api_authentication.md).

 ### SiteAccess
 https://doc.ibexa.co/en/latest/api/general_rest_usage/#specifying-siteaccess